TheProfitPilgrim/CFAL2/derivatives.md

 * This expected value is different in the sense that the probabilities are not determined by the investors based on their view.
 It is objectively determined.

+    Suppose a call option is trading at $20 and its value is $18, the arbitrage to do here is :
+    1. Short the call option
+    2. Replicate a long call position so :
+        * Buy underlying shares
+        * Borrow funds

 ### Two period Binomial Model: Call Options

 * For a two period binomial option, there are 4 possibilities. ++, +-, -+ and --.
 The +- and -+ yield the same results thus 3 possibilities.